FlyingPig69/YAAT/README.md

 # Usage

-Create a CSV file containing your aidrop list and 4 columns.
+Create a CSV file containing your aidrop list and 4 columns and lace in same folder as YAAT.py.

 See sample.csv

 **Step 1**
 1. Address - recipient address